Ziwi01/proveasio/README.md

 - [catpuccin/nvim](https://github.com/catppuccin/nvim) - Colorscheme
 - [ggandor/leap.nvim](https://github.com/ggandor/leap.nvim) - Jump around the buffer like crazy

 **NOTE**: In LunarVIM there is an automatic LSP installer plugin - [Mason.nvim](https://github.com/williamboman/mason.nvim) which will install supported language servers and use them, when you open a specific filetype.
-Unfortunately, Mason will perform an installation when opening any file, so after first provisioning, opening plain VIM (without specifying a file) will produce LSP errors.
-After opening any file, it will install required LSP servers and after VIM restart, it should work fine from now on.
+However, this doesn't work 100% of the time.
+I add custom configurations for terraform, ansible, markdown and puppet.
+If you have issues with automatic LSP config/attachment, you can add your own configurations for filetypes in `ansible/roles/config/files/lvim/ftplugin/<filetype>.lua` - all of the files from there will be copied over to LunarVim config.
+See: [LunarVIM docs](https://www.lunarvim.org/docs/configuration/language-features/language-servers) for details.
+I will be adding more LSP configs in the future.

 ### Other software